Semiparametric Spatial Point Processes: Discussion

 \section{Discussion}

-The paper studied estimation and inference of semiparametric spatial point processes.
-We proposed a spatial cross-fitting estimator of the parametric component and proved some favorable properties of the estimator, including consistency and asymptotic Normality.
+The paper introduces semiparametric spatial point process model featuring an intensity function with both parametric component and nonparametric component.
+We generalized the concept of the semiparametric efficiency lower bound in i.i.d. settings to spatial point processes.
+We proposed a double machine learning estimator of the parametric component that is shown to be consistenct, asymptotic normal and semiparametrically efficient.
 We also proposed a spatial kernel regression, which can achieve the desired rates of convergence for inference.
-Finally, we generalized the concept of the semiparametric efficiency lower bound in i.i.d. settings to spatial point processes and showed that our estimator can achieve this bound when the process is Poisson.
 In our simulation study, the proposed estimator is shown to exhibit the asymptotic properties in finite samples.

-As laid out in Table \ref{tab:summary}, there are some remaining challenges when $X$ is not Poisson and the intensity function is not log-linear.
-We conjecture that establishing asymptotic Normality of $\hat{\vtheta}$ can be achieved under additional weak dependence restrictions on $X$ and the PCF function.
-For establishing the efficiency lower bound, we believe that directly utilizing the classical definition of the semiparametric efficiency lower bound (i.e. likelihood-based parametric submodels and the corresponding Cramer-Rao lower bounds) is insufficient.
-Instead, we believe either restricting the type of estimators (e.g., linear estimators) or a new efficiency criterion is necessary; see \citet{park2022efficient} for a related discussion under network dependence.
-Overall, we believe our work presents a new approach to study semiparametric point processes and we hope the techniques in the paper is useful to both researchers in point processes and in semiparametric inference.
+As laid out in Section \ref{section:theory}, There are some remaining challenges when $X$ is not Poisson and the intensity function is not log-linear.
+We conjecture that establishing asymptotic normality of $\hat{\vtheta}$ is possible under additional weak dependence restrictions on $X$ and the pair correlation function.
+For establishing the semiparametric efficiency lower bound, we believe that directly utilizing the classical definition of the semiparametric efficiency lower bound (i.e. likelihood-based parametric submodels and taking the supremum of Cramer-Rao lower bounds) is insufficient.
+Instead, we believe either restricting the type of estimators (e.g., linear estimators) or developing a new efficiency criterion is most promising; see \citet{park2022efficient} for a related discussion under network dependence.
+Overall, we believe our work presents a new perspective on studying semiparametric point processes, and we hope the techniques in the paper are useful to both researchers in point processes and in semiparametric inference.